SteeltoeOSS/steeltoe-site-ci/README.md

 Contains the concourse pipeline file.

 #### Location:
-This is being built on [ci.spring.io](http://ci.spring.io) under the team `steeltoe`.
+This is being built on Concourse instance (spring) under the team `steeltoe`.

-Docker image is public and on DockerHub under the steeltoeoss organization.
+Docker image is public and on DockerHub under the `steeltoeoss` organization.

 S3 bucket is under the application platform team AWS account.